JanHerca/urantiapedia/output/wikijs/en/article/Chris_and_Nicole_Raguetly/Presentation_Du_Livre_DUrantia.md

 > 3. The study of causation is the perusal of history.
 But the knowledge of *how* a being becomes does not necessarily provide an intelligent understanding of the present status and true character of such a being.
 > 4. History alone fails adequately to reveal future development—destiny.
 Finite origins are helpful, but only divine causes reveal final effects.
 Eternal ends are not shown in time beginnings.
 The present can be truly interpreted only in the light of the correlated past and future.
 >
-> Therefore, because of these and for still other reasons, do we employ the technique of approaching man and his planetary problems by embarkation on the time-space journey from the infinite, eternal, and divine Paradise Source and Center of all personality reality and all cosmic existence. ([UB 19:1.5-12](/en/The_Urantia_Book/19#p1_5))
+> Therefore, because of these and for still other reasons, do we employ the technique of approaching man and his planetary problems by embarkation on the time-space journey from the infinite, eternal, and divine Paradise Source and Center of all personality reality and all cosmic existence. (<a id="a207_293"></a>[UB 19:1.5-12](/en/The_Urantia_Book/19#p1_5))

 Therefore, again I say that it is good to have read the introduction, even if it seems difficult.